Stream-Disk Shocks as the Origins of Peak Light in Tidal Disruption Events: Comparison to Past Simulations

 In summary, our simulation of an astrophysically typical TDE, performed without any mass injection onto the grid, has found some entirely novel phenomena in TDE debris evolution, both hydrodynamical (efficient circularization in a TDE with a weakly relativistic pericenter; Fig. \ref{fig:circ}) and directly observable (an early-time soft X-ray transient; Fig. \ref{fig:obs}).
-We have also reproduced many individual findings of past approximate simulations: early-time dominance of the compression shock\cite{Shiokawa+15}, general dominance of shock power over accretion power\cite{Shiokawa+15}, substantial early-time outflows\cite{Sadowski+16, BonnerotLu20, Andalman+22}, and runaway circularization from stream-disk interactions\cite{Andalman+22}.
+We have also reproduced many individual findings of past approximate simulations: early-time dominance of the compression shock\cite{Shiokawa+15}, general dominance of shock power over accretion power\cite{Shiokawa+15} (though we note again that by the end of the simulation, our upper limit on unsimulated accretion power has become comparable to the simulated shock power), substantial early-time outflows\cite{Sadowski+16, BonnerotLu20, Andalman+22}, and runaway circularization from stream-disk interactions\cite{Andalman+22}.
 Of the three existing approximations for studying TDE debris evolution mentioned at the start of this section, all contain important qualitative differences with our results, though also some important qualitative similarities.
 At early times, our broad results most closely resemble those of approximation (1), while at late times there is some qualitative similarity to approximation (3).
 Approximation (2) appears quite different in the limit of very low stellar eccentricity, although the qualitative resemblance increases in past simulations with $e \gtrsim 0.95$.

 We conclude that truly accurate predictive models must be made with parabolic orbits, realistic MBH masses, and a simulation grid that self-consistently tracks stellar debris at all times.
 While this is a formidable challenge, our paper shows that it is achievable at least up to the point of peak light with modern moving-mesh hydrodynamic codes.
-Such predictive models are urgently needed at this time of rapid advance in time-domain observational astronomy, and will help near-future samples of hundreds to thousands\cite{Sagi+14, BricmanGomboc20} of optical/UV TDEs maximize their scientific potential.
+Such predictive models are urgently needed at this time of rapid advance in time-domain observational astronomy, and will help near-future samples of hundreds to thousands\cite{BenAmi+22, BricmanGomboc20} of optical/UV TDEs maximize their scientific potential.

 \end{methods}